 3. Kettlebell Single-Arm Shoulder Press

-The kettlebell single-arm shoulder press has proper biomechanics concerning the shoulder, elbow, and wrist and also requires the core muscles for stability.
+The athletic upper body workout kettlebell single-arm shoulder press has proper biomechanics concerning the shoulder, elbow, and wrist and also requires the core muscles for stability.
 Starting position feet shoulder width apart, grasp the handle of the kettlebell and position it at the collar bone; press it up until it is in line with the ear and shoulder.
 Slowly bring the weight back down to the starting position.
 For lesser weights, you can do 3 sets of 10 to 12 repetitions; for more weights, it is advisable to do 5 sets of 5 repetitions.
 For more details read Best Top 6 Exercises of Strength Training for Athletes.

 4. Push-Ups

 Sit-ups belong to a basic type of exercises which help strengthen the muscles of the chest, triceps, back, shoulders, abs and legs as well as the push-ups.
 Start with your face down on the bench your hands placed halfway up your rib cage and your feet shoulder-width apart.
 Engage your buttocks and stomach muscles as you lift your body, with your hands by your sides.
 Bend your knees while keeping your abdomen tight and your back straight, do not lose posture and remain as stiff as possible.
 Use 7 to 15 reps and do 3 to 5 sets.
+Want to know more about upper body strength exercises?
+Contact us or call us at +1704-721-6722.

 Conclusion